 Photo credit: thetruthaboutguns.com

 Today I’m going to discuss as many as 10 best riflescopes for your Scar 17.
 The ones listed below are not only recommended.
 But also vetted by professionals and the military.

-And what I’ve done is selected models for every gun enthusiast.
+And what I’ve done is select models for every gun enthusiast.
 So there’s a lot of diversity in the reviews section.